New York Kennedy JFK Airport Overview

 The on-Airport Ramada Plaza Hotel (Building 144) is a convenient venue for overnight stays (Tel: 718-995-9000).
 To get to other nearby hotels, take the AirTrain to the Federal Circle station for free shuttles.

-Kennedy Airport's Central Terminal Area (CTA), has presently six passenger terminals -T1, T2, T4, T5, T7 & T8 - connected by the Airline Terminals Train.
+The Central Terminal Area (CTA) of Kennedy Airport has six passenger terminals -T1, T2, T4, T5, T7 & T8 - connected by the Airline Terminals Train & the Airtrain..

 Present & Future Airport Developments:

-1. The $1.2B Expansion Project of T4 has completed in May 2013 its first phase of expansion and added thereafter numerous concessions.
-Phase 2 of T4 is to be completed by mid-2015 adding 11 more gates and a long passenger connector between T2 & T4- whereupon Delta, the exclusive occupant, will move certain flights to T4, but still using T2 - providing its own shuttle service between T2 & T4 (see details for T4 at the 'Terminal Maps' page).
+1. The $1.2B Expansion Project of T4 has completed in May 2013 its first phase and added thereafter numerous concessions.
+Phase 2 of T4 is to be completed by mid-2015 - adding 11 more gates at Concourse B and a long passenger connector between T2 & T4 - whereupon Delta, then the exclusive occupant of T4, will move certain flights from T2, but plans to still use T2 for some flights.